stromnet/jtelldus/README.md

 Quirk
 -----
-Since telldusd listens to two unix sockets (/tmp/TelldusClient and /tmp/TelldusEvent), we got some problems talking to it from pure java, UNIX sockets are not supported in normal Java.
+The trunk version of telldusd listens to two unix sockets (/tmp/TelldusClient and /tmp/TelldusEvent), which we got some problems talking to from pure java; UNIX sockets are not supported in normal Java.

 Workaround
 ----------
+I've implemented TCP support in a fork of telldusd.
+It tries to follow telldusd-trunk, but is not yet ready for merging do trunk.
+It can be fetched from https://github.com/stromnet/telldus/tree/tcp.

+For background on whats left before a merge can happen, please see http://www.telldus.com/forum/viewtopic.php?f=22&t=1966 (Swedish only though).

-Until (if ever) telldusd can listen to TCP ports direclty, use `socat` (http://www.dest-unreach.org/socat/) or similar utility to bridge these UNIX sockets to regular TCP sockets.
+For those of you not wanting to run my patched telldusd, use `socat` (http://www.dest-unreach.org/socat/) or similar utility to bridge these UNIX sockets to regular TCP sockets.
 Example commands:

 	socat tcp-listen:9999,fork unix-connect:/tmp/TelldusEvents &